Albert Belle: College

 Belle played college baseball at Louisiana State University from 1985 to 1987, where he made first-team All-SEC in 1986 and 1987 and played in 184 games, with 585 at bats, 194 hits, 30 doubles, 49 home runs, 172 RBIs, 157 runs, a .670 slugging percentage, and a .332 batting average.
 In 1986, he played collegiate summer baseball in the Cape Cod Baseball League for the Chatham A's and was named a league all-star, then returned to the league in 1987 to play for the Hyannis Mets.

-In his junior year, he was batting .349 before an incident involving a heckler insulting him with racial epithets at an SEC Tournament game led to a suspension that kept him out of the College World Series.
+In his junior year, he was batting .349 when a heckler yelled racial epithets at him during an SEC tournament game.
+Belle chased the heckler into the stands, leading to a suspension that kept him out of the College World Series.

 After college, Belle was drafted by the Cleveland Indians in the second round (47th overall) of the 1987 Major League Baseball draft.
+Despite his talent, Belle's stock fell due to his volatile temper.
+For example, Atlanta Braves general manager Bobby Cox told his farm director that he would be fired on the spot if he picked Belle.